arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 A simple AQL query executing this prefix search:

-    FOR doc IN someView
+    FOR doc IN someView SEARCH STARTS_WITH(doc.body, 'ThisIs') RETURN doc
-      FILTER STARTS_WITH(doc.body, 'ThisIs')
-      RETURN doc

 It will find the documents with the ids `1`, `2`, `3`, `4`, but not `5`.